 It might be a sharp stab.
 It might be a dull ache.
 Sooner or later, eight out of 10 of us will have back pain.
 And back pain myths are almost as common.
 Let's set the record straight about what you may have heard.

 OK, slouching is bad.
 But sitting up too straight and still for long periods can also be a strain on your back.
 Take breaks if you sit a lot: A few times a day, lean back in your chair with your feet on the floor and a slight curve in your back.
-Even better: Try standing for part of the day, while on the phone or while reading work materials.
+Even better: Try standing for part of the day, perhaps while you're on the phone or reading.

 It's not necessarily how much you lift, it's how you do it.
 Get directly in front of the object.
-Squat close to the object with your back straight and head up.
+Squat close to the object in front of you, with your back straight and head up.
 Stand, using your legs to push up the load and your arms to hold it close to your middle.
 Don't twist or bend your body, or you may hurt your back.
 (Of course you shouldn't pick up anything that might be too heavy for you.)

-Yes, resting can help an acute injury or strain that causes back pain.
-But it's a myth that you should stay in bed.
-A day or two in bed can actually make it worse.
+Yes, resting can help a recent injury or strain that causes back pain.
+But a day or two in bed can actually make it worse.

-Disc degeneration, injuries, diseases, infections, and even inherited conditions can cause back pain.
+Disc degeneration, diseases, infections, and even inherited conditions can make your back hurt, too.

 Staying fit helps prevent back pain.
 As you might guess, extra pounds will put stress on your back.
-Back pain is most common among people who are out of shape, especially weekend warriors who engage in vigorous activity after sitting around all week.
+Back pain is most common among people who are out of shape, especially weekend warriors who push themselves hard after sitting around all week.

 Anyone can get back pain.
 In fact, people who are too thin, such as those with an eating disorder like anorexia, may have bone loss.
 They're more likely to get fractures and crushed vertebrae.